 Follow & Review on Apple Podcasts

 Are you following my podcast?
-If you’re not, I want to encourage you to do that today so you don’t miss any future episodes!
+If not, I encourage you to do that today so you don’t miss any future episodes!
 Click here to follow on Apple Podcasts.
 If you are loving the podcast, I would LOVE it if you would leave me a review on Apple Podcasts.